Skip to main content

 Hi there!
 I am grateful to be a part of our lovely and warm CNG board!
 I have learned so much about myself, CNG members, and our community from our intentional, moving general body meetings.
 This CNG is a great mix of fun, purpose, and quality time.

 In 2018, I served as a Resident Director for Cornell’s Pre-Freshman Summer Program during my graduate years, learning and sharing Big Red traditions with incoming Freshmen.
-As of Fall 2021, I keep those traditions alive while working in Alumni Affairs and Development.
-Before Cornell, I served in various functional areas including Campus Activities, Residence Life, COVID Response, and Academic Success.
+I returned to Cornell in 2021, keeping those traditions alive while working in Alumni Affairs and Development.
+In between that time and prior to Cornell, I served in various functional areas including Campus Activities, Residence Life, COVID Response, and Academic Success.
+Currently, I am serving as an advisor in the Office of Academic Diversity Initiatives.
 I strive to advocate and spotlight stories of underrepresented folx.
 Outside of work, you can find me crafting in various forms, and building a dream life with my forever buddy and our two gatos!

 In the words of a mentor of mine, also in the LGBTQIA community, I encourage you to protect your magic.
 Feel free to drop by virtually if there’s any way I can support your magic at aa2669@cornell.edu.